fadihanna123/PixabayFinder/README.md

 ## Prerequisites

 - node >=14.12.0
-- npm Please use pnpm instead of NPM to install dependencies
+- npm Please use Yarn instead of NPM to install dependencies
-- yarn Please use pnpm instead of Yarn to install dependencies

 # [Demo](https://funny-moxie-323a72.netlify.app/)